Survey Methods for Ocean Economic Activity

 UN NQAF Manual (2019), Requirement 12.2.
 Data of all data sources are reviewed and validated to identify potential problems, errors and discrepancies such as outliers, missing data and miscoding. ↩︎

-SEEA EA (2021), para 2.86.
-The concept of data quality for official statistics is a broad-ranging one, encompassing factors of relevance, timeliness, accuracy, coherence, interpretability, accessibility and quality of the institutional environment in which the data are compiled. ↩︎
+UN NQAF Manual (2019), Chapter 3.
+The concept of data quality for official statistics encompasses factors of relevance, timeliness, accuracy, coherence, interpretability, and accessibility. ↩︎